Bookie212/Bookie212/README.md

 - 👋 Hi, I’m @Bookie212
-- 👀 I’m interested in cloud computing
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning python language
+- 🌱 I’m currently learning html and css
-- 💞️ I’m looking to collaborate on python project
+- 💞️ I’m looking to collaborate on css project
 - 📫 How to reach me nancybookie675@gmail.com/ @boo_kie_ on ig

 <!---